robol/python-overleaf-git-unipi/README.md

 Python-overleaf-git-unipi is a small project derived from [Python-sharelatex](https://gitlab.inria.fr/sed-rennes/sharelatex).
+It has been slightly modified and adapted to suit the need for the local installation at https://overleaf.unipi.it, but should work against any Overleaf instance.

 ## Installation